vestalux/sljekyll/about/member-organisations/friends-of-newmarket-library/index.md

 ## How to join:

-* Just fill in a [Friends of Newmarket Library membership form](/assets/pdf/friends-of-newmarket-library-membership-form.pdf); you may also join at our next meeting (see below for details).
+* Just fill in a [Friends of Newmarket Library membership form](/assets/pdf/friends-of-newmarket-library-membership-form.pdf).
+Details of our meetings appear on the Friends of Newmarket Library noticeboard and you are welcome to join us.
-* Membership costs £1/year; these funds will go to the library.
+* Membership costs £1 per year; these funds will go to the library.
 Any extra donations are always welcome.
+* Community membership is £10 per year.
 * Membership runs from April 6 to the following April 5.
-* You are under no obligation to join in any further activities or fundraising, although you will of course always be welcome.
+* You are under no obligation to join in any further activities or fundraising, although your input would be be most welcome so that we can continue to raise money for the library.
 * Individuals and local organisations that support the work of the Friends are welcome to become members.
 Any member organisation may nominate a representative to attend our meetings.

 ## The story so far